 4. Informing of future health risks: Most kids simply are not able to comprehend future risks to their health.
 So telling them they need to worry about diabetes or heart disease, because it runs in the family, goes in one ear and out the other.

 Instead, help children see the connection between eating and meaningful activities.
 Kids that play soccer will have more energy to run if they eat a balanced meal before game time (I know you want chips but in order to have energy for your game, a sandwich with some fruit is better).
 If they ate too much cake and feel bad, remind them how too much of certain foods can make us feel (I love cake too but too much of it can cause a stomach ache.
 I’m sure you’ll keep that in mind next time!).

-The goal with nutrition education is to provide just enough information in developmentally appropriate ways, until a child is ready to be on their own.
+The goal of nutrition education is to provide just enough information in developmentally appropriate ways until a child is ready to be on their own.
 Too much, you risk misinterpretation and eventual burnout.
 Too little, and you have missed opportunities to build positive connections to nutritious foods and physical activity.

 In Fearless Feeding, we’ll go through each stage of development and recommend specific messages and strategies to maximize learning.

 Let’s talk education.
 What confuses you most about teaching nutrition to your children?
 What would help you do a better job?